YWeijenberg/SampleProjectTrackingFlightFrequencies/README.md

 ### Storage of Raw Data

 The raw data is stored in an Azure Data Lake Storage (ADLS) Gen2 account, organized into separate folders for each airport.
 Within these folders, data for arrivals and departures are kept in distinct files, facilitating efficient filtering by airport and then by type of flight (arrival/departure).
-The chosen file format is Parquet, utilizing Snappy compression for its balance of compression chosen for its efficient storage.
+The chosen file format is Parquet, chosen for its efficient storage.

 ### Storage of "Gold" Data